Office project training program. Microsoft Project Online Training

 • Implementation of project management processes

-• Brief description of methods of network planning and management
+• Brief description of network planning and management methods

 • Characteristics of the content of the first project